robang74/redfishos/forum/quick-start-guide.md

 > Settings:System → Connectivity:Mobile network:SIM# → Select network automatically:off

 This will bring you into a new page in which - after a while - all the mobile networks found will be visible and just some will be available.
 For example - if you are an `iliad italia` customer with 4G enabled - you will find `IT 88` and `IT 50`.
-You will also found that with 4G, you might not be able to register with `IT 88` but `IT 50` only.
+You will also find that with 4G, you might not be able to register with `IT 88` but `IT 50` only.
 Select this one and then the next registration will take a reasonable time, even if not immediate.

 Another solution that might work in your case is the following.
 Imagine that you have the `SIM1` that is slow in registering with the mobile network.
 You can try putting the slower `SIM` into the slot #2 which means `SIM` exchange (1:faster, 2: slower) or you can skip the unlock `PIN` for the faster `SIM` and activate it after the slower one has completed the registration with the mobile network.
 Keep the faster for 2nd to register and possibly use the auto-search for the mobile network because in this way `ofono` will preferably keep the current operator schema as long as possible, even better if the faster SIM is in roaming.

 **data on IPv4 only**